Exlo84/ScandiText/API-ICON-FIXES-FINAL.md

 **Current Status**: ✅ **Ready to Deploy**

 The fixes ensure that:
-1. Translation works immediately with embedded fallback API key
+1. ✅ Translation works immediately with embedded fallback API key
-2. No more 404 errors for missing icons
+2. ✅ No more 404 errors for missing icons or favicon
+3. ✅ Translation modal and event handling works correctly
-3. Graceful fallback if config.js is missing on server
+4. ✅ Graceful fallback if config.js is missing on server

 ## 🧪 Testing Results

 Local testing confirms:
 - ✅ Translation works with config.js present
 - ✅ Translation works with config.js missing (fallback)
+- ✅ Translation modal and event handling works
-- ✅ No console errors for missing icons
+- ✅ No console errors for missing icons or favicon
 - ✅ All functionality preserved

 ## 📝 Next Steps